Big Data and Search: The Time for Artificial Intelligence Is Now

 Using Search to Deliver Big Data Analytics

-As the result of the growing demand for AI, machine learning and NLP applications, a tremendous amount data is being pulled into big data platforms at massive scale.
+As the result of the growing demand for AI, machine learning and NLP applications, a tremendous amount of data is being pulled into big data platforms at massive scale.
 And, as the volume of data grows rapidly, organizations are increasingly seeking intelligent information discovery and analytics platforms.
 Navigating a traditional SQL database or typing in keywords is no longer enough!

 In recent years, we’ve seen a shift toward search engines becoming the preferred mechanism for the output and delivery of complex big data applications.
 Examples include visualization dashboards and question-answering systems.
 In 2017, we stepped into a new era where search engines have become an integral part of big data, providing natural, total and proactive search and insight discovery.